EarthyScience/FAIRSenDD/website/docs/pricing.md

   <div v-if="error" style="color:#b00020;margin-top:0.4rem">{{ error }}</div>

-  <strong>Estimated runtime: {{ price }} min</strong>
+  <strong>Estimated runtime: {{ runtime }} s</strong>
 </form>
 </ClientOnly>

 <div class = "alert alert-warning">
 Please note that these results are not official offerings from any cloud provider.
-Estimates may vary depend on the area of interest, orbits to be analysed, and execution platform.
+Estimates may vary depending on the area of interest, orbits to be analysed, and execution platform.
 </div>

 <script setup>